Razón de ser

 great deal of research data is still being collected directly in

-.
+a short form.
 For example, “birth date” is commonly coded

-as “dob” instead of “Date of birth”, which
+in a short form as “dob” instead of “Date of birth”, which

-.
+is the publication form.
 The same applies to the

-of variables, such as “F” and “M”, which are both
+values of variables, such as “F” and “M”, which are both

 values for the “Gender” variable, and stand for “Female” and “Male”,